lopezdsr/sql-query/sql-query.md

 An example for a CRN table is: `crn:v1:bluemix:public:dashdb-for-transactions:us-south:s/c3882b7e-00c4-4e7c-a63b-cded1c298f25:23eb50c5-723d-41e0-b7d8-603feaa79ccc:cf-service-instance:/RWS46052.QUERY_RESULT`

-#### Hostname location
+#### Db2 table URI location

-If the service credentials for the {{site.data.keyword.Db2_on_Cloud_short}} instance are not accessible by the SQL user (i.e. the user does not have access to the account containing the database instance or hasn't been granted Operator privilege on the instance), the database location can be specified using a URI with the Db2 database host name.
+If the SQL user cannot access the service credentials for the {{site.data.keyword.Db2_on_Cloud_short}} instance (because the user does not have access to the account containing the database instance, or hasn't been granted Operator privilege on the instance), that user can specify the database location using a URI with the Db2 database host name.

-By default the access to this database will be performed with the IAM identity of the user that has submitted the query.
+By default the access to this database will be performed with the IAM identity of the user who submitted the query.
 This default requires that the database is enabled for IAM authentication.
 Also, before using this option, make sure that the IBMid of the user hase been added as a database user.
-See section "Console User Experience" in the "User management" documentation of the [Db2 Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/iam.html).
+For more information, see section "Console User Experience" in the "User management" documentation of the [Db2 Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/iam.html).
 This option is not available for Db2 lite plans because they don't support IAM authentication in the database.

-If you cannot or do not want to use the default mechanism of IAM user authentication, you can optionally specify a custom user and password or a custom API key.
-To do so, store the secrets into {{site.data.keyword.keymanagementservicefull}} and specify an [access secret clause](/docs/services/sql-query?topic=sql-query-sql-reference#accessSecrets).
+If you cannot or do not want to use the default mechanism of IAM user authentication, you can instead specify a custom user and password or a custom API key.
+To do so, store the password or key into {{site.data.keyword.keymanagementservicefull}} and specify an [access secret clause](/docs/services/sql-query?topic=sql-query-sql-reference#accessSecrets) in your query.
 Refer to the [security documentation](/docs/services/sql-query?topic=sql-query-security#accessauthentication) for further details.
-This option allows you to connect to *any* Db2 database that is accessible from the IBM public cloud network
+This option lets you connect to *any* Db2 database that is accessible from the IBM public cloud network

-The Db2 Table URI has the form:
+The Db2 table URI has the form:

 **`db2://<db2 host name>/<table name>`**